ylesia-wu/power-outage-analysis/README.md

 Alternative Hypothesis $H_1$: The distribution of climate regions for outages caused by severe weather is different in summer and in winter.

-We select only the useful columns and rows that correspond to outages happened in summer or winter.
-The first few rows of this subset of data is shown below.
+We select only the useful columns and rows that correspond to outages caused by severe weather in summer or winter.
+The first few rows of this subset of data are shown below.

 | YEAR | MONTH | CLIMATE.REGION | CAUSE.CATEGORY | CAUSE.CATEGORY.DETAIL |
 |------|-------|-----------------|----------------|------------------------|